Modify global user settings

 2. Restart GitLab.

-Prevent existing users from creating top-level groups
+To prevent existing users from creating top-level groups while still allowing them to create subgroups, use either:

 Prevent users from changing their usernames